gregorobreza/astro-redirect-issue/README.md

 # Astro Starter Kit: Basics

 This is just example repo that show redirection links issue when deploying on GiHub Pages.
-Related to
+Related to issue [#9662](https://github.com/withastro/astro/issues/9662)

 ## 🧞 Commands